We are searching for

 • Serious mechanical malfunction

 Usually, a vehicle damaged in an accident is assessed by an insurance adjuster who determines the probable repair costs.
 Most state regulations require insurance companies to use a threshold of 75 percent of a vehicle's value as the criteria for determining a total wreck.
-In 22 states, insurers use a Total Loss Formula to determine if the cost of repairs plus the scrap value exceeds the actual cash value.
+In 22 states, insurers use a Total Loss Formula (TLF) to determine if the cost of repairs plus the scrap value exceeds the actual cash value.
 In the Total Loss Formula, there is room for interpretation.
-That means one company may determine that a vehicle is a wreck while another may not.
+That means one company may determine that a vehicle is a total loss while another may not.

 Insurance only pays 100 percent of a vehicle's value if the policy includes comprehensive or replacement coverage.
 Otherwise, the amount paid is based on the following: